ynx0/thread-docs/thread-basics/1_thread-fundamentals.md

 Strands are the building blocks of threads.
 A thread will typically compose multiple strands.

-A strand is a function of `strand-input:strand -> output:strand` and is define in `/lib/strand/hoon`.
+A strand is a function of `strand-input:strand -> output:strand` and is defined in `/lib/strand/hoon`.
 You can see the details of `strand-input` [here](https://github.com/urbit/urbit/blob/master/pkg/arvo/lib/strand.hoon#L2-L21) and `output:strand` [here](https://github.com/urbit/urbit/blob/master/pkg/arvo/lib/strand.hoon#L23-L48).
 At this stage you don't need to know the nitty-gritty but it's helpful to have a quick look through.
 We'll discuss these things in more detail later.

 A strand is a core that has three important arms:
 - `form` - the mold of the strand